mgrecol/JasperViewerFx/README.md

 JasperViewerFx
 ------------------

-JavaFx is a full featured Jasper report viewer written completely in JavaFx.
+JasperViewrFx is a full featured Jasper report viewer written completely in JavaFx.
 It has the following features:
 * View and zoom  all of the pages of a Jasper report document.
 * Export report documents to the following formats: PDF, PNG, DOCX, XLSX, HTML